 When it comes to gratitude and rave reviews, don’t take our word for it.
-Read the words in the testimonials below from our former residents, parents and other professional colleagues to learn more about their experience with Back2Basics.
-These testimonials speak volumes, not just about our success, but about the success of our residents in continuing their life-long journey as sober adults, long after they’ve completed our Back2Basics and Beyond the Basics programs.
-When our residents are successful, then we are successful.
+Read the words in the testimonials below from our former clients, parents and other professional colleagues to learn more about their experience with Back2Basics.
+These testimonials speak volumes, not just about our success, but about the success of our clients in continuing their life-long journey as sober adults, long after they’ve completed our Back2Basics and Beyond the Basics programs.
+When our clients are successful, then we are successful.

 My experience at Back2Basics was unlike anything I had ever known.
 Life prior to Back2Basics was filled with pain, despair, and doubt.
 However, when I left Back2Basics in early March of 2017, my life was radically different.
 I was born just outside of Boston, Massachusetts in May of 1993.
 Some of my earliest memories are of living with a crippling sense of social anxiety and feelings of social ostracism, but those memories are mixed with various moments of contentment and joy.
 I found my peace as a kid when I was playing sports, enjoying the outdoors, and reading.
 I always excelled in these venues, as well as academically.